julisbf/100-days-of-code/log.md

 **Today's Progress**: Started CSS The Complete Guide in Udemy and worked in the Calculator App.

 **Thoughts:** Delimited the numbers after the period.
 When testing the App, found that negative numbers or substract operation are not working.
 After analized my code and tried different approaches, came with a possible solution that will be implemented in these days.
 Hopefully it will work.

+### R1D11 April 14, 2018
+**Today's Progress**: Worked in the Calculator App.

+**Thoughts:** After working a ouple of hours in the App, I decided to make some changes.
+Changed the way am managed the input data and used split() instead of match(), since getting the right RegExp was changing another outcomes.
+Now it is working but if starts with a negative number, it doesn't.
+I will redo the operators handler.